willxudallas/Data-Analysis-with-Pandas-and-Python/README.md

 This repo is a memo of my data analysis with Pandas in Python.
 All csv files are data used for practice and .py files are all the coding files.

-## Here are what python files include:
+## Here are what python files includes:

 1.**Series** - Series atrributes/ Parameters and Arguments/ Sort by values or index/ .apply() .map()